fabstorres/fabstorres/README.md

 * My latest project, **Fabs Chat** (LLM chat app), is live at [fabs.chat](https://fabs.chat/)

 * New project **Fabs Code** (AI coding agent), coming soon more info at [fabs.codes](https://fabs.codes/).

+* A prototype of an AI dicition CLI tool that is local first [fabs.voice](https://github.com/fabstorres/fabs-voice)
 <!--
 **fabstorres/fabstorres** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.